graphql-go/graphql/CONTRIBUTING.md

 ## Creating Pull Requests
-Because `graphql-go` makes use of self-referencing import paths, you will want to implement the local copy of your fork as a remote on your copy of the original `graphql-go` repo.
+Because `graphql` makes use of self-referencing import paths, you will want to implement the local copy of your fork as a remote on your copy of the original `graphql` repo.
 Katrina Owen has [an excellent post on this workflow](https://splice.com/blog/contributing-open-source-git-repositories-go/).

 The basics are as follows: